yousrafattal/engineering-portfolio/01_FM_Radio/README.md

   <img src="schematics/FM%20circuit%20schematic.jpg" alt="FM radio circuit schematic" width="500">
 </p>

 This schematic closely matches the component values and five-button arrangement of the assembled PCB.
-However, its direct button connections differ from the I²C-only control method described in p[...]
+However, its direct button connections differ from the I²C-only control method described

 ## How the Radio Works